EliasIsaiah/TA-jQuery-Calc/README.md

 * You should be making use of the existing placeholders for entering content (i.e. "firstNumber", "operator", "secondNumber", "result").

 * You should have fun and push yourselves!
 This is a challenge activity—which means, if you get it done, you are a King of jQuery.
 If you don't, no sweat.
 The important thing is that you learned at least a FEW things along the way.

+#### The TA solution is at the root of this repo. the Trilogy solution can be found in the Trilogy_Solved folder.